ipinnu/ipinnu/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a StartUp Autodrive
+- 🔭 I’m currently working with a StartUp Autodrive as their CTO.
 - 🌱 App developer on his Flutter App development Journey through Tech
 - 👯 Studied Mechanical Engineering from Covenant University
 - 📫 How to reach me:  ipinnu.oladipo23@gmail.com